robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 This is not about cheering in favor of Iran or against Israel, it is about recognizing that a civilization -- whether we like them or not -- once developed a Mach 15 ballistic rocket technology and still have a deep knowledge about five thousand years of constructions, isn't a cake to face in a war.

-This lead to the conclusion that with Iran we cannot enjoy the luxury of playing as they were random dudes but accept that they fits into recurrent players as per the games theory definition.
-Which leads to consider the difference between law and justice (cfr. [here](#the-difference-between-law-and-justice))
+This led to the conclusion that with Iran we cannot enjoy the luxury of playing as they were random dudes but accept that they fit into recurrent players as per the games theory definition.
+Which leads to considering the difference between law and justice (cfr. [here](#the-difference-between-law-and-justice))

 +